Oath Keepers trial: 'Armed rebellion' plan, prosecutor says

 Associated Press

-WASHINGTON (AP) — The founder of the Oath Keepers extremist group and four associates planned for an “armed rebellion” to stop the transfer of presidential power on Jan.
-6, 2021, prosecutors told jurors Monday at the opening of the most serious case to reach trial yet in the attack on the U.S. Capitol.
+WASHINGTON (AP) — The founder of the Oath Keepers extremist group and four associates planned an “armed rebellion” to keep President Donald Trump in power, a federal prosecutor contended Monday as the most serious case yet went to trial in the Jan.
+6, 2021, attack on the U.S. Capitol.

-Assistant U.S. Attorney Jeffrey Nestler delivered his opening statement in Washington’s federal court in the trial of Stewart Rhodes and others charged with seditious conspiracy.
-They are accused of a weekslong plot to stop the transfer of power from Republican Donald Trump to Democrat Joe Biden.
+Stewart Rhodes and his band of extremists were prepared to go to war to stop Joe Biden from becoming president, Assistant U.S. Attorney Jeffrey Nestler told jurors.
+The group celebrated the Capitol attack as a battle they had won and continued their plot even after Biden’s electoral victory was certified, Nestler alleged.

-“Their goal was to stop by whatever means necessary the lawful transfer of presidential power, including by taking up arms against the United States government,” he said.
+“Their goal was to stop, by whatever means necessary, the lawful transfer of presidential power, including by taking up arms against the United States government,” the prosecutor said during his opening statement.
 “They concocted a plan for armed rebellion to shatter a bedrock of American democracy.”

-The Oath Keepers planned their conspiracy “in plain sight,” Nestler said, noting open letters Rhodes published on the group’s website.
-They also used encrypted apps, like Signal, to message in secret and sometimes met in person, he said.

-“They did not go to the Capitol to defend or help; they went to attack,” he said.

 About 900 people have been charged and hundreds convicted in the Capitol attack.
 Rioters stormed past police barriers, engaged in hand-to-hand combat with officers, smashed windows and temporarily halted the certification of Biden’s electoral victory.

-But the Oath Keepers are the first to stand trial on seditious conspiracy, a rare Civil War-era charge that carries up to 20 years behind bars.
-The trial is expected to last several weeks.

-Prosecutors told jurors that the insurrection for the antigovernment group was not a spontaneous outpouring of election-fueled rage but part of a drawn-out plot to stop Biden from entering the White House.
+Prosecutors told jurors the insurrection was no spontaneous outpouring of election-fueled rage but part of a detailed, drawn-out plot to stop Biden from entering the White House.

-On trial with Rhodes, of Granbury, Texas, are Kelly Meggs, leader of the Florida chapter of the Oath Keepers; Kenneth Harrelson, another Florida Oath Keeper; Thomas Caldwell, a retired U.S. Navy intelligence officer from Virginia; and Jessica Watkins, who led an Ohio militia group.
-They face several other charges as well.

-Prosecutors say Rhodes began plotting to overturn Biden’s victory just days after the election.

-By December, authorities say, Rhodes and the Oath Keepers had set their sights on Congress’ certification of the Electoral College vote on Jan.
-6.

-Nestler read a host of messages, saying they showed the group becoming became increasingly desperate for action as the date approached.
-On Christmas Day, Meggs wrote they would have to make senators very “uncomfortable.”
-Rhodes said in one message that Trump “needs to know that if he fails to act, then we will.”
-When asked about a possible civil war, Caldwell responded: “I’m starting it the night of the 6th, if necessary.”
+In messages and comments read to the jury, the Oath Keepers repeatedly warned of the prospect of violence if Biden were to become president.
+During a December interview, Rhodes called senators “traitors” and warned that the Oath Keepers would have to “overthrow, abort or abolish Congress.”

+Rhodes knew that if the Oath Keepers didn’t stop Congress from certifying the vote on Jan.
+6, it would be much harder to stop Biden from taking office, Nestler said.

-The Oath Keepers organized training, including one session that was recorded on video and set to rock music, and stashed “weapons of war” at a Virginia hotel so they could get them into the capital quickly if necessary, prosecutors said.
+The Oath Keepers organized training, including one session that was recorded on video and set to rock music.
+Before coming to Washington, they set up “quick reaction force” teams with “weapons of war” stashed at a Virginia hotel so they could get them into the capital quickly if necessary, the prosecutor said.

-Jan.
-6 videos and photos were shown in court of Oath Keepers dressed in helmets, protective vests and other military gear marching toward the Capitol and pushing into the building.

-When Watkins declared on the walkie-talkie app Zello that they were in the building, someone responded: “Get it, Jess. … Everything we (expletive) trained for.”

 In the days between the riot and Biden’s inauguration, Rhodes spent more than $17,000 on firearm parts, ammunition and other items, prosecutors say.
 Around the time of the inauguration, Rhodes told others to organize local militias to oppose the Democratic administration, authorities say.